Molecular Partners AG at JPMorgan Healthcare Conference Transcri

-James Patrick Quigley - JP Morgan Chase & Co, Research Division - Analyst
+Richard Vosser - JPMorgan Chase & Co, Research Division - Senior Analyst

-Good morning, everybody.
-I'm James Quigley, European Pharma and Biotech Analyst from JPMorgan.
-It's my pleasure to welcome you to the Molecular Partners presentation.
-With us today is the CEO, Patrick Amstutz.
-After Patrick's presentation, we've got a breakout session in the Kent Room.
-So we come out here, head down the hall and go as far as you can, that's the Kent Room.
-So with that, over to you, Patrick.
+Welcome to the Molecular Partners Presentation at the 41st JPMorgan Healthcare Conference.
+I'm Richard Vosser, European pharma analyst with JPMorgan, and it's my great pleasure to introduce Patrick Amstutz, the CEO of Molecular Partners.
+Before I hand over to Patrick, I'd just remind everyone that we will stay in this room for Q&A. And if you just put up your hand and wait for a microphone, and then we'll address your question.
+Patrick, great to see you.

 Patrick Amstutz - Molecular Partners AG - Co-Founder, CEO, Member of Management Board & Director